 Connection.
 Bond.
 Intimacy.
 Vulnerability.
 Trust.
 Support.
-These words describe the benefits of relationship.
-As humans we are created for relationship with God and with one another.
-In fact forming relationships with people is vital to our emotional and mental wellbeing, and even our survival.
+These words describe the benefits of a relationship.
+As humans, we are created for a relationship with God and with one another.
+In fact, forming relationships with people is vital to our emotional and mental well-being, and even our survival.
 We need each other.
 We need to feel connected to another human being and while that doesn’t necessarily have to happen in a romantic relationship there are health benefits to being in a healthy one.
 A healthy committed relationship, like a marriage, can result in less stress, healthier behaviors, to having a greater sense of purpose.
 One of the best ways to have a healthy marriage is by understanding and having an awareness of another’s attachment style.
-By knowing which attachment style you and your spouse lean towards can help inform how you respond and relate to each other in settling conflicts, showing love and needing support.
-Having a better understanding of one another’s attachment styles, can aide in having a happy, healthy marriage.
+Knowing which attachment style you and your spouse lean towards can help inform how you respond and relate to each other in settling conflicts, showing love, and needing support.
+Having a better understanding of one another’s attachment styles can aid in having a happy, healthy marriage.

 1. Secure Attachment